Vehsamrak/backend-refactoring-challenge/README.md

 * Use scrutinizer inspection
 * Use scrutinizer CI
 * Test coverage 100%
-* "Job when to be done" use datetime, not date ?
 * write a small documentation where you explain what you have changed and why you think your refactored code is better than the original code.
 * PlantUML diagram with data flow
 * Remove apache configuration files